samscott89/riddick/src/parser/README.md

 # Rust Parser Foundation

-A comprehensive Rust parser implementation using Tree-sitter, designed for extracting structured information from Rust source code.
+A comprehensive Rust parser implementation using Tree-sitter WASM, designed for extracting structured information from Rust source code and deployable to Cloudflare Workers.

 ## 🚀 Features